-Extra Credit/ MCSP Conversation Series: Extra credit is available for students who attend ONE talk in the MCSP Conversation Series (schedule available at http://cs.roanoke.edu/MCSPSeries) and submit a well-written reflection on the talk within one weak of the presentation.
-The submission must present a brief summery of the key ideas of the week of the presentation.
+Extra Credit/ MCSP Conversation Series: Extra credit is available for students who attend ONE talk in the MCSP Conversation Series (schedule available at http://cs.roanoke.edu/MCSPSeries) and submit a well-written reflection on the talk within one week of the presentation.
 The submission must present a brief summary of the key ideas of the talk and include a description of the parts of the presentation that were interesting, confusing, and relevant to this course.
 Your work must be grammatically-correct, typed, double-spaced, and between one and two pages in length.
-The submitted paper will earn 0, 0.25, or 0.5 percent to be added to the final grade.
+The submitted paper will earn 0, 0.5, or 1 percent to be added to the final grade.
 Note that a simple summary of the talk is not sufficient to receive credit.